run-llama/llama-lab/README.md

 ### llama_agi

-Inspired from [babyagi](https://github.com/yoheinakajima/babyagi), using LlamaIndex as a task manager and LangChain as a task executor.
+Inspired from [babyagi](https://github.com/yoheinakajima/babyagi) and [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), using LlamaIndex as a task manager and LangChain as a task executor.

 The current version of this folder will start an with an overall objective ("solve world hunger" by default), and create/prioritize the tasks needed to achieve that objective.
 LlamaIndex is used to create and prioritize tasks, while LangChain is used to guess the "result" of completing each action.

+Using LangChain and LlamaIndex, llama_agi has access to the following tools: google-search, webpage reading, and note-taking.
+Note that the google-search tool requires [a Google API key and a CSE ID](https://cse.google.com/cse/).

 This will run in a loop until the task list is empty (or maybe you run out of OpenAI credits 😉).